Parents Give Baby Born On Day Of Eclipse A Beautifully Fitting Name

 “I kind of felt like it was meant to happen, to have her on this day,” Freedom Eubanks told ABC News.

-“I think it was just meant to be, her name,” added he mom of two, from Spartanburg.
+“I think it was just meant to be, her name,” added the mom of two, from Spartanburg.
 “We’re probably going to call her Clipsey.”

 Eclipse Alizabeth Eubanks, as the newborn is now legally known, wasn’t the only baby born in the hospital Monday.